gchq/sleeper/docs/usage-guide.md

 ## REST API

 Sleeper has an optional REST API for interacting with a deployed instance over HTTPS.
-Only "add table" is available today; see the [REST API documentation](rest-api/README.md) for deployment, authentication, and endpoint details.
+Only "add table" is available currently.
 The open issue tracking further endpoints is https://github.com/gchq/sleeper/issues/1786.

 ## Python API